gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 ---
 layout: post
-title: The Crisis in Fundamental Physics — An Honest Assessment
+title: "The Crisis in Fundamental Physics: An Honest Assessment"
 date: 2025-07-13
-description: The LHC found the Higgs and nothing else.
+description: "The LHC found the Higgs and nothing else.
 String theory makes no testable predictions.
 The foundations of quantum mechanics remain unsettled.
-This is not pessimism — it is an accurate description of where we are.
+This is not pessimism: it is an accurate description of where we are."
 tags: research-logs, physics, EN,
 ---

 Let me be precise about what I mean by "crisis."

 I do not mean that physics has failed.
-Physics has not failed.
+Physics has not failed!

 Quantum electrodynamics predicts the anomalous magnetic moment of the electron